-icanbeCreative teaches you how to create this beautiful slow shutter text effect.
+icanbeCreative teaches you how to create this beautiful slow shutter text effect in Photoshop tutorial.

 Ok, firstly you need to create a new document at whatever size you wish to work at.
 I have used 1920 x 1200 because thats the size of my screen.
 You do this by pressing Cmd + N, unless your going to print the final piece then use RGB as it gives you a broader range of colours to work with.
 If your printing, then use CMYK.
 I also like to work using 16bit colour or above, it makes your gradients look much smoother.

 Once your workspace is setup you will need to apply a base gradient (1. + 2.)
 Select the gradient tool by holding the mouse button down on the fill tool, then double click the gradient just below the menu bar.
 You now have the opportunity to create a custom gradient.
 Experiment by adding in different colours (click just below gradient bar & click color to change it) and moving them around (drag colour pointer left and right)

 Once your happy click OK.
 Drag your gradient line whilst holding Shift to make sure you get an even gradient.
 If your not happy then try again, just hit Cmd + Shift + Z.

 Now you have a good base it’s time to create the path.
 This will eventually be the text itself so you need to try and be as artistic as possible.
 Having some knowledge of paths will help quite a lot so to complement this tutorial nicely we have created a really easy to follow Paths tutorial, click here to read it now.

 Create your new layer and select the Pen Tool (1.) and select the options below the menu bar as shown in the diagram.
 Now all you have to do is draw and drag (2.) your points until you have a flowing piece of text or some other dynamic shape, a smooth curvy line works best.